 Beer is Woman’s Work

-women brew beerMothers passed brewing instructions down to their daughters.
-Home-brew (all the rage today) was part of everyday life in a time where water wasn’t particularly safe.
-Mostly brewing beer something done at home for the household… still, for widows and spinsters, brewing a little extra beer for sale was a good way to earn some income.
+Mothers passed brewing instructions down to their daughters.
+Home-brew (all the rage today) was part of everyday life in a time when water wasn’t particularly safe.
+For the most part, brewing beer was something done at home for the household.
+Still, for widows and spinsters, brewing a little extra beer for sale was a good way to earn some income.
 Besides, some “wise women” were familiar with herbs and flavorings that might make the beer taste good.

 Then the Church and State Jumped in

-But some were still able to make money from brewing.
+But, some were still able to make money from brewing.

-In the 15th and 16th centuries, the quickest and most efficient way for the Church/State to put a stop to someone’s behavior was to accuse them of “witchcraft”.
+In the 15th and 16th centuries, the quickest and most efficient way for the Church/State to put a stop to someone’s behavior was to accuse them of “witchcraft.”
 (Sort of like the communist scare of the 1950s).
-Naturally, women were in the cross-hairs because they … um… were women.
+Naturally, women were in the crosshairs because they … um… were women.

 The German Beer Institute notes-